YanMiaoW/captchaRecognization/README.md

 # captchaRecognization
-captcha recognization four sets of number and alphabet
+captcha recognization four sets of number and alphabet. for xingxiang.

+# how to train